ognis1205/A2A/docs/specification.md

 The Agent Catalog extends the agent discovery mechanism to support **open discovery of multiple agents served under a shared origin**.

-In the core specification ([Section 5](#5-agent-discovery-the-agent-card)), open discovery is typically performed using a well-known location—`/.well-known/agent.json`—which is the recommended way to expose an individual agent's Agent Card.
-This approach implicitly assumes a **one-agent-per-host** or **per-base-path** model, where each agent has its own dedicated and discoverable entry point.
+In the core specification ([Section 8](#5-agent-discovery-the-agent-card)), open discovery is typically performed using a well-known location—`/.well-known/agent-card.json`—which is the recommended way to expose an individual agent's Agent Card.
+This approach implicitly assumes a **one-agent-per-host** model, where each agent has its own dedicated and discoverable entry point.

-However, in real-world deployments, it is common for a single host or gateway to serve **multiple agents**, each accessible via distinct subpaths (e.g., `/a2a/agent1`, `/a2a/agent2`).
-The `/.well-known/agent.json` mechanism does not support enumerating such multi-agent deployments.
+However, in real-world deployments, it is common for a single host or gateway to serve **multiple agents**, each accessible via distinct subpaths (e.g., `/a2a/v1/agent1`, `/a2a/v1/agent2`).
+The `/.well-known/agent-card.json` mechanism does not support enumerating such multi-agent deployments.

 To address this limitation, the Agent Catalog adopts the [API Catalog format (RFC 9727)](https://datatracker.ietf.org/doc/rfc9727/) as standardized by the IETF.